-Choose a unit (Kelvin, Celsius or Fahrenheit) and then enter a value for the Temperature and Composition.
+Choose a unit (Kelvin, Celsius or Fahrenheit) and then enter a value for the Temperature and Composition for each component.

 The values entered in Condition Definitions are used as the start values for the different calculation types.

 Define the property model